StevenWenlim/Y.Music_1stProject/README.md

 # Y.Music_Project

-This project is my project in sprint 1, which is Basic Python.
+This is my project in sprint 1, which is Basic Python.

-In this project, I learned the key concepts and basic syntax of Python, as well as the Pandas library for data analysis.
+In this sprint, I learned the key concepts and basic syntax of Python, as well as the Pandas library for data analysis.

 # Project Overview